Coupled Model Intercomparison Project Phase 6 - CMIP6

 Variables available in CMIP6

-The IPCC list of standard output from Coupled Ocean-Atmosphere GCMs comprises far over 100 different variables, and many more may be produced by a model (see the Climate and Forecast (CF) Standard Name Table).
+Any of the CMIP6 models may produce variables from the the IPCC list of standard output from Coupled Ocean-Atmosphere GCMs.
+It comprises far over 100 different variables, and many more may be produced by a model and according to the CF-Conventions (see the Climate and Forecast (CF) Standard Name Table).
 Depending on the model and its realizations, the respective list of available variables will be determined by the modeling center’s available resources and research focus.
 Hence, from some models many atmospheric and surface variables will be available, however the common denominator for most CMIP6 model simulations will be the variables listed below.

 Click on variable groups to uncollapse